jmillpps/reality/README.md

 Thus, the only structures that exist are those that **are self-sustaining**.
 This principle forces us to recognize an undeniable truth:

-Physics is not composed of fixed objects, forces, or even laws. **It is composed of information that stabilizes through interaction.**
+Physics is not composed of fixed objects, forces, or even laws. **It is composed of information that stabilizes through interaction.** Much like how a sand dune naturally forms through the self-organization of countless sand grains.
+The dune is not an imposed shape but emerges spontaneously, defined only by the relationships among grains and wind.

 ## **Partices as Fundamental Carriers of Information**
 If all that exists are interactions, then **Partices must be the fundamental units of informational exchange**.